iArcanic/im-cw1/report/gaming-db-report.md

     PlayerAccountID SERIAL PRIMARY KEY,
     PlayerID SERIAL,
     Balance DECIMAL(10, 2) DEFAULT 0.00
+    UpdatedDate TIMESTAMP DEFAULT CURRENT_TIMESTAMP
 );
 ```

 The `PlayerAccounts` table is mainly for purchases of the actual games advertised by the online gaming platform itself.
 Obviously, it takes a unique ID as `PlayerAccountID`, but more importantly, a foreign key relationship to the `PlayerSchema.Players` table – linking the `Player` entity.
 This means that registered accounts will have a relationship with the player and thus can access their personal data (only permitted attributes) if necessary.
-Finally, the `Balance` attribute always stores the most updated value, with a default of 0 on creation.
+Next, the `Balance` attribute always stores the most updated value, with a default of 0 on creation.
+Finally, the `UpdatedDate` field is a timestamp record of when the balance was updated.

 #### 3.2.2.2 InGamePlayerAccounts